John Dennys: Marriage and children

-Between 1572 and 1608, he was the lord of the manor at Oldbury-sur-Montem, Pucklechurch, Glocestershire.
+Between 1572 and 1608, he was the lord of the manor at Oldbury-sur-Montem, Pucklechurch, Gloucestershire.
 He had other places in the same county.

 Acquaintanceship with Shakespeare

 Rev. Henry Nicholson Ellacombe wrote Shakespeare as an Angler, in which he argues that The Bard and John Dennys (Dennis) may have known each other.
 William Shakespeare lived for a while at Dursley, not too far from Dennys's manor of Oldbury-on-Hill, north of Pucklechurch.

 Death and epitaph

 He died 30 July 1609 and was buried 7 August 1609 at the ancient Pucklechurch, The family was buried in the Pucklechurch's "ancient" church on the north aisle.
 John Dennys's will was dated 1609, without month, proved 14th.
 Oct.
 1609.

 Thomas Westwood wrote the following epitaph for John Dennys:

 Calm be his sleep in the old aisle of Pucklechurch! or if any sound reach him from the outer world, may it be only the soughing of the sweet south wind, and the ripple of Boyd, that with "crooked winding way" past cliff and meadow, "Its mother Avon runneth soft to seek".